vrm-c/vrm-specification/specification/VRMC_materials_mtoon-1.0-beta/README.md

 #### shadingShiftFactor

-The factor which shifts the position of shading boundary.
+The factor which shifts the position of the shading boundary.

 See the section [Shading Shift](#Shading%20Shift) for specific details on how the calculation is performed.